Leaves of October

 who never gave up on their comrades and didn’t abandon their friends.

-Along with the Polis, another old giant is wandering unpurposely and heavily traumatized: Semiology.
+Despite the rich political history of post-war European countries the visions of western avant-garde have been crashed between the Symplegades of NATO’s imperialism and Soviet Union’s hatred against the constitution of the October Revolution.
+But along with the collapse of visions and dreams for a fair world, another old giant is wandering unpurposely and heavily traumatized: Semiology.
 The collapse of the cold war Symplegades brought along the collapse of Meaning.
-This is translated into Neo-fascism, alt-right, surveillance states, dept crisis, concentration camps, wars, political repression, conspiracy theories.
+This is translated into Neo-fascism, alt-right politics, surveillance states, dept crisis, concentration camps, wars, political repression, conspiracy theories.
 Are these monsters new or the “good old ones”, disguised under the hood of Deconstruction?

-In this political desert, there are spectres not yet dead.
-Demands of equality, freedom and solidarity are still haunting Europe.
+Demands of equality, freedom and solidarity are still haunting Europe like ghosts.
 It can’t be otherwise.
 Each October the leaves are down.
 But the most important thing when ill is to never lose heart.